The Compatibility Problem

 What Actually Makes Roommates Compatible?

 Compatibility isn't about liking the same music or having the same politics.
 It's about the daily, mundane rhythms of how you live inside a shared space.
+(The science of roommate compatibility backs this up: shared tastes are a real signal, but everyday living habits are what predict who you'll actually get along with.)
 Here are the factors that matter most:

 Sleep Schedules